basp/hack/README.md

 ```

 ## Example intermediate language (IL)
 And although programming in Hack assembly is pretty pleasant once you get into it, it does help to have a somewhat higher level of language.
-This is where we want to use IL which translates to Hack directly using the VM conventions described in the book.
+This is where we want to use IL which translates to Hack using the `il` command of the tool.

 ```
 function init 0             // zero locals